tokenflex/ing

 tokenflexing mcp

-Edits the MCP servers list inside Claude Code, Cursor, or Claude Desktop config so `tokenflexing` shows up as a callable MCP.
+Edits the MCP servers list inside Command Code, Claude Code, Cursor, or Claude Desktop so `tokenflexing` shows up as a callable MCP.
 Without `--apply` it prints a dry-run diff.
+Prefer AI setup (`connect --with-mcp`) for first-time install.

 • --applyWrite changes.
 Without this, just print what would change.